SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

 ### Commitment phase

-This phase allows Alice and Bob to commit to using their keys.
-This phase requires more than one round to complete Some of the information that needs to be committed depends on previous knowledge.
+Similar to method 1, this phase allows Alice and Bob to commit to using their keys and requires more than one round to complete.
+Some of the information that needs to be committed to depends on previous knowledge.

+#### Starting values

-Alice needs to provide Bob the following:
+Alice needs to provide Bob with the following:

 * Output commitment \\(C_r\\) of the refund transaction's output
 * Output features  \\( F_r\\) of the refund transaction's output